Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 ## Blocking and non-blocking communication

-Communication can also be done in two additional ways: blocking and non-blocking.
-In blocking mode, communication functions will only return once the send buffer is ready to be re-used, meaning that the message has been both sent and received.
-In terms of a blocking synchronous send, control will not be passed back to the program until the message sent by rank A has reached rank B, and rank B has sent an acknowledgement back.
-If rank B is never listening for messages, rank A will become *deadlocked*.
+In addition to the communication modes, the communication function operate in two ways: either by blocking execution until the communication is complete (like how a synchronous send blocks until an receive acknowledgment is sent back), or by returning immediately, before any part of the communication has finished, with non-blocking communication.
+Just like with the different communication modes, MPI doesn't decide if it should use blocking or non-blocking communication calls.
+That is, again, up to the programmer to program.
+As we'll see in later episodes, there are different functions for blocking and non-blocking communication.

+A blocking synchronous send is one where the message has to be sent from rank A, received by B and an acknowledgment sent back to A before the communication is complete and the function returns.
+In the non-blocking version, the function returns immediately even before rank A has sent the message or rank B has received it.
+The communication happens in the background, so other work can continue in the foreground whilst the data is transferred.
+It is then up to the programmer to check periodically if the communication is done -- and to not modify the data/variable/memory before it has been received!

+One downside to blocking communication is that if rank B is never listening for messages, rank A will become *deadlocked*.
 A deadlock happens when your program hangs indefinitely because the send (or receive) is unable to complete.
 Deadlocks occur for a countless number of reasons.
 For example, we may forget to write the corresponding receive function when sending data.
-Alternatively, a function may return earlier due to an error which isn't handled properly, or a while condition may never be met creating an infinite loop.
-Furthermore, ranks can sometimes crash silently making communication with them impossible, but this doesn't stop any attempts to send data to crashed rank.
+Or a function may return earlier due to an error which isn't handled properly, or a while condition may never be met creating an infinite loop.
+Ranks can also can silently, making communication with them impossible, but this doesn't stop any attempts to send data to crashed rank.

 > ## Avoiding communication deadlocks
 >